EVerest/EVerest/CONTRIBUTING.md

 tracked and reviewers can quickly identify if the required changes have been addressed.

+Project committers will review the contribution in a timely manner, and advise of any changes needed to merge the request.

+## Coding Style

 Each contribution must meet the [Java Script](.eslintrc.json) or [C++](.clang-format) *coding style* (part of every repository).

+## License

 EVerest is licensed under the [Apache License 2.0](LICENSE.md) license.
 Contributions should abide by that standard license.

-Project committers will review the contribution in a timely manner, and advise of any changes needed to merge the request.
+## References

 [governance policies]: GOVERNANCE.md
 [Technical Charter]: tsc/CHARTER.md